Healthcare-Robotics/bodies-at-rest/README.md

 </p>

 ## What code isn't here?
 The code for generating more synthetic data isn't here.
-I've got it spread across multiple repositories, so it would be challenging to make it decipherable.
+I plan on adding it, but it's much more complicated than the PressureNet code, so I don't intend on making it as easy to use as this.

 <p align="center">